GSA/challenges-and-prizes/_historical-challenges/lean-for-main-street-training-challenge.md

   \r\nLean methodology has been long popular in technology start-ups, driving companies to move away from a traditional business plan to a more simplified, step-by-step approach.
-It involves a cycle of consumer feedback and adaption to quickly take products to market.
-The SBA has a national network of resource partners who are uniquely well positioned to make the most cutting edge tools accessible to new businesses in all corners of the country.\r\n \r\n“The lean start-up approach has the potential to empower entrepreneurs well beyond Silicon
+It involves a cycle of consumer feedback and adaption to quickly take products to market.</p>  <p>The SBA has a national network of resource partners who are uniquely well positioned to make the most cutting edge tools accessible to new businesses in all corners of the country.\r\n \r\n“The lean start-up approach has the potential to empower entrepreneurs well beyond Silicon